What is minimum essential coverage?

 - A spouse’s employer-provided health insurance

 - Health insurance from a second employer

-- Government-sponsored insurance, such as Medicare, Medicaid, CHIP, TRICARE, VA health plan, Peace Corps health plan, etc.
+- Government-sponsored insurance (i.e. Medicare, Medicaid, CHIP, TRICARE, VA health plan, Peace Corps health plan, etc.)

 - Employer-provided retiree coverage